The Healing Power of Connection: How the Relationship Repairs in Psychodynamic Psychotherapy

 The Therapeutic Relationship as a Microcosm

 In psychodynamic therapy, the relationship between you and your therapist becomes a unique and powerful space – a microcosm, if you will – where these unconscious patterns can emerge and be understood.
-Your therapist isn’t just a neutral observer; they become an active participant in a new kind of relational experience.
+Your therapist isn’t just a neutral observer; he/she becomes an active participant in a new kind of relational experience.

 Think about it: how you relate to your therapist often mirrors how you relate to others in your life.
 You might find yourself feeling similar emotions, anticipating certain reactions, or even falling into familiar dynamics.
 This isn’t a coincidence; it’s the very material we work with.